Easy to eat and difficult to pronounce, we are in the thick of pączki season in Pittsburgh!

 The Party Cake Shop has an entire “Paczki” section on their website, so you know they mean business.
-The Paczki at found at Party Cake are some of the most popular in Pittsburgh, with customers anticipating them all year long.
-But hurry – they are only available for a limited time!
-Head to the shop before Fat Tuesday 2019 (March 5) to get your hands on these mouth-watering treats.
+The Paczki at found at Party Cake are some of the most popular in Pittsburgh, with customers anticipating them all year long – and selling thousands every year.
+But hurry, because they’re only available for a limited time!
 The Paczki available include plain, vanilla custard, lemon, apricot, buttercream, chocolate buttercream, raspberry jelly, or prune.
 Each is finished with a sprinkle of granulated sugar.

 Party Cake Shop (706 Brookline Blvd)

 Head to either Potomac location (Dormont or Mt.
 Lebanon) to get your Paczki fix!
 Each treat is priced at $1.50, and is available in lemon, chocolate, or strawberry flavors.
 Also to celebrate Mardi Gras, Potomac is offering King Cake and yellow/green/purple sugar cookies, thumbprints, and iced cookies.